 - Prefer a sling or a baby carrier to buggies: ancient Roman roads are bumpy!

 - Consider a combined tour of forum and colosseum but unless you pick one specifically for families, opt for two different visits if you have young children as the sites are big and are likely to make them tired.
-Update 2017: a good tour we recently took and can personally recommend is by Rome4kids tours: you can find details on Viator where you can find skip the line tickets, guided tours, and more
+Check out this interactive tour for families and also this Colosseum and ancient Rome tour specific for families with kids.

 Visiting the Roman forum with kids: when to go